 Huge step here.
 We need to do three more things!
 First, all outlines must be colored with a grey tone of color.
 Then, since changing the outline's color also modifies how shadows are perceived, I decided to soften all shadows using the transparency tool.

 Finally, you can add a glass effect on the helmet.
 Just add a blue shape over the head (but below the helmet) and add a little bit of transparency.
 Then, add two white stripes that are also partially hidden!
 Great!
-I think we have a cool astronaut drawing now! :)
+I think we have a cool astronaut drawing now.
+More fun characters are available below.
+Enjoy! :)